Salomon MTN Explore 95 Review

 Our Analysis and Test Results

 The Salomon Mtn Explore 95 was a contender for our Editors' Choice Award.
 It was a very close contender.
 It wasn't decided until, in the final week of initial testing, we handed it off to our final tester for head to head comparison with another top performer.
 That tester broke a durable tie and chose the other product.
 However, we then realized just how much less expensive the Salomon is than the other top scorers.
-For the cost, the MTN Explore 95 is the best ski in our review.
-It was an easy choice for our Best Buy Award, and in 2020, it displaces a perennial favorite.
-The performance of the MTN Explore is tuned for all-around sending, and the touring weight is acceptable.
-It isn't the absolute lightest product available, but this just means it will be more durable.
-Greater durability further enhances the value.
+For the cost, the MTN Explore 95 is among the best skis in our review.

-At 6.8 pounds for the pair, the MTN Explore 95 is about average for a touring ski.
-We start to get bogged down, literally, at seven pounds for a pair of touring skis.
-We really like skinning with carefully tuned skis that weigh closer to six pounds.
-Our experience suggests that it is easy to make seven-pound skis go downhill real well, a challenge in the upper half of six pounds, and virtually impossible on the low end of six pounds.
+At 1538 grams, the MTN Explore 95 is about average for a touring ski.
+We start to get bogged down, literally, beyond 1600 grams for a pair of touring skis.
+We really like skinning with carefully built skis that weigh closer to 1400 grams.
+Our experience suggests that it is easy to make 1700g skis go downhill real well, a challenge around 15-1600, and virtually impossible below 1400.

-In this price range, we don't expect an all-around backcountry ski to weigh less than 6.5 pounds.
+In this price range, we don't expect an all-around backcountry ski to weigh less than 1500 grams.
 Salomon meets these expectations.
 It is how well they ski that really surprises us.
 Given the weight and cost matrix, we are very pleasantly surprised by the versatility and performance of the Salomon.

 Stability at Speed